 Blood samples are tested to check for the presence of antigens against the parasites.

-Physicians also check with patients about their travel history where the parasite is said to exist, check the consumption of raw snails or slugs that are suspected to carry A.cantonensis, and symptoms that show signs of RLWD in comparison with the laboratory findings in CSF.
-The symptoms can be reduced or relieved by use of medicines.
+Physicians also check with patients about their travel history where the parasite is said to exist, check the consumption of raw snails or slugs that are suspected to carry A.cantonensis, and symptoms that show signs of rat lungworm disease in comparison with the laboratory findings in CSF.
+The symptoms can be reduced or relieved by the use of medicines.

-To diagnose eosinophillic meningitis caused by A. cantonensis DNA, Taqman assay is also used.
+To diagnose eosinophilic meningitis caused by A. cantonensis DNA, a TaqMan assay is also used.
 Serologic tests are available, however, the results are not reliable as they vary across laboratories.
 Diagnosis is done in combination with the Nucleic acid amplification test (NAAT).

 Prevention is the key.
 It is advised to:

-- use gloves while handling snails or slugs and wash hands thoroughly thereafter;
+- Use gloves while gardening or handling snails or slugs and wash hands thoroughly thereafter